 Use self-drilling sheet metal screws or a mechanical fastener to firmly secure the vent pipe to the round collar of the flue transition.
 If self-drilling screws are used to attach the vent pipe, it is recommended that three be used.
 Drive one self-drilling screw through the front and one through each side of the vent pipe and collar.
-See FIGURE 15.
+Install the first vent connector elbow at a minimum of six inches (152 mm) from the furnace vent outlet.
+See FIGURE 23.